SC4RECOIN/StockPop/README.md

 The app is developed using Expo.
 Simply install all the dependencies and run the app with `expo start`.
 Note that Expo Go does not work with the MWA so you must use a development build.

 The API is under the `/api` dir.
-Is is just a simple [trpc](https://github.com/trpc/trpc) express app.
+It is just a simple [trpc](https://github.com/trpc/trpc) express app.

 ## Testing